LuisR-jpg/Artificial-Intelligence---UP/InterviewPrepping.md

     - Language barrier

         As a non native English speaker, I faced myself the imposter's syndrome not because of my technical skills but because of my English level.
-The level was not a problem, actually, but there was still a mental block that (even though it didn't interfere with my job), there was this persistent thought of not knowing if I'm making a good use of the language.
+The level was not a problem actually, but there was still a mental block that (even though it didn't interfere with my job), there was this persistent thought of not knowing if I'm making a good use of the language.
         How I approached this problem was by trying to lose the fear and started to practice the areas that I felt I could improve on, also, I enrolled back to English classes to work on my skills and self-confidence.

     - Documentation